Our full details are:

 Client data is subject to the attorney-client privilege, which provides for additional protection against disclosures.
 We only disclose this data in line with the rules governing the attorney-client relationship.

-We never share your personal data with any third party for their own marketing purposes.
+We never sell or rent your personal data to any third party.

 If we need to transfer data to a third-party service provider based outside of Switzerland and the EEA, we will ensure that certain safeguards are in place to ensure a similar degree of security for your personal data.
 As such: